Seren-Hughes/eclipse_protocol/README.md

 **MVP Approach:** Only the Standard Edition will be included for MVP - each platform version is stored as a separate product (unique SKU and license key).

 **License Delivery:** The license key is shown in the user dashboard and emailed after checkout.

+**Base Game Licence Keys** Implementation Details:
+When a player purchases a game edition, the system generates a unique licence key using either a UUID/ULID pattern.
+The key is stored in the license_keys table, linked to the specific order item and user, and is displayed in the user’s account as well as included in the confirmation email.
+For this project, keys are generated on demand rather than managed as a pre-generated inventory pool, which keeps the implementation simple while still simulating a realistic digital delivery flow.

 #### 3. DLC Packs (Could Have)